 How to Control Microphone and Camera Privacy on macOS Mojave

+Consumers all over the world become more and more concerned about privacy issues.
 Naturally, tech giants are responding to the situation by adding features designed to enhance our security and privacy online.
 Apple is not an exception.

-It is by no means a guarantee of absolute privacy, but at least, it makes it harder for shady trackers to follow what you do.
+It is by no means a guarantee of absolute privacy, but at least it makes it harder for shady trackers to follow what you do.

 Why control Mac camera and microphone access